-As a copywriter, it’s important to first analyze what are the key differentiating factors your business provides?
+As a copywriter, it’s essential to first analyze what are the key differentiating factors your business provides.

 We should always remember that sales copies communicate straightforwardly with the users.
-This gives you an option to be more genuine to your audience.
+This gives you the option to be more genuine to your audience.

 Therefore, make sure to include what you truly offer with your unique selling.
 This approach will not only set your sale copy apart from other generic ones that exist but also makes the audience comfortable in understanding that your service is the right fit for them.

 Let’s take another look at an example of the Truepush homepage.